LiuSC98/acg-LiuSC98/task09/README.md

 ![problem1](out_default.png)

 This code only move the position of fixed vertex.
-Let's deform other vertices to make hte deformation smooth!
+Let's deform other vertices to make the deformation smooth!

 ## Problem 2 (smooth deformation with Laplacian)